aletheon/eleutherios-website/README.md

 Now Mary's request or forum for a Bag of Apples can be seen or managed by more than one service provider, including the Distributor and Farmer.

-Eleutherios gives service providers the tools to scale their request or forum, and invite other service providers to join and help manage them.
+Eleutherios gives service providers the tools to scale their request or forum, and invite other service providers to join and help manage the conversation.

 #### Features: